wp-plugins/spiffy-calendar/readme.txt

 = Version 1.3.1 =

 * Replace occurrences of mysql_real_escape_string (deprecated on some servers) with esc_sql
+* Remove the test for 30 characters when saving an event in the DB
 * Polish translation courtesy of Krzysztof Kacprzyk
 * Swedish translation courtesy of Kenneth Andersson